F0lha/elasticsearch/docs/ESOF/Report 3.md

 REST API
 --------
 REST (REpresentational State Transfer) is an architectural style, and an approach to communications that is often used in the development of Web services.
 REST'S decoupled architecture, and lighter weight communications between producer and consumer, make REST a popular building style for cloud-based APIs.
 When Web services use REST architecture, they are called RESTful APIs (Application Programming Interfaces) or REST APIs.
-Elasticsearch is a RESTful API.
+Elasticsearch supplies a RESTful API, and it constitutes its primary mode of use.

 <a name="implementation" />
 Implementation View